 Under the Agency Workers Regulations 2010, must an employer inform agency workers who are working for it about vacancies in the organisation?

-The Agency Workers Regulations 2010 (SI 2010/93) impose an obligation on a hirer to inform an agency worker supplied to it about relevant vacant posts with it, to give him or her the same opportunity as a comparable worker to find permanent employment within the organisation.
+The Agency Workers Regulations 2010 (SI 2010/93) impose an obligation on a hirer to inform an agency worker supplied to it about relevant vacant posts with it, to give them the same opportunity as a comparable worker to find permanent employment within the organisation.

 A "comparable worker" is one who also works under the direction of the hirer, works or is based at the same establishment as the agency worker and is engaged in the same or broadly similar work (taking into account whether or not they have a similar level of qualification or skills).